oxipay/oxipay-woocommerce/readme.txt

 = 1.3.7 =
 *Release Date - 20 April 2018*
+* Add 'preselect checkout button' in the checkout page.
 * Disable price-widget when product price is outside of the specified price range.
 * Add defer to payments.js tag so that it does not block loading of the page.